Proper Care of Dachshunds

 Disclaimer: This information is presented for Educational, Learning and Awareness Purposes Only.
 We are not Veterinarians or Health Care Professionals.
 Nothing herein should be interpreted as medical advice.
 You Should ALWAYS Contact Your Pet Care Professionals/Vet for proper advice.
 We are not responsible for the substance and content contained herein and do not advocate any particular product, item or position contained herein.

 This Page is To help with awareness and to possibly help with the prevention of Back Injuries to your Dachshunds.
 Dachshunds are in NO WAY Fragile!!!!
 Remember, This Breed was Bred to be a Hunting Dog.
 They are Tough, Strong and they are Active Fearless little hunters!!!
 Dachshunds were bred to Hunt Badgers and to retrieve them by burroughing down into holes after them.
-But, because most of us do not use our Dachshunds for Hunting......and Because of the fact of the Structural Shape of a Dachshund (Long body and short legs).....You do have to Always have a Mental Note on how to keep Your Dachshund Healthy, in the proper shape and to know what precautions can be taken to help avoid any Back Injuries.......
-That way you can enjoy these little guys/gals for a Loooooooong Life-Time of Lots of LOVE!!!!!!!
+But, because most of us do not use our Dachshunds for Hunting......and Because of the fact of the Structural Shape of a Dachshund (Long body and short legs).....You do have to Always have a Mental Note on how to keep Your Dachshunds Back Healthy.
+Keeping them in the proper physical condition and to know what precautions can be taken to help avoid any Back Injuries.......
+That way you can enjoy these little guys/gals for a Loooooong Life-Time of Lots of LOVE!!!!!!

 The dog's spine is made up of several small bones, called vertebrae.
 They extend from the base of the skull to the end of the tail.
 The vertebrae are connected by flexible discs made of cartilage called "intervertebral disc", which cushions between each bone that allow the neck, spine & tail to bend.
 Running through the vertebrae is the spinal cord - which is made up of nerves.